-I’m going to let you in on a little secret; well, it’s really not much of a secret, because anyone who has had the GREAT pleasure of me cooking for them, knows I make THE BEST tacos.
+I’m going to let you in on a little secret; well, it’s really not much of a secret, because anyone who has had the GREAT pleasure of me cooking for them, knows I make THE BEST tacos and these Habanero Butter Shrimp Tacos are no different.
 I make tacos at least once a week in my house, and now I’ve added making chicken wings once a week too, now that I tackled how to make perfectly crispy wings in your oven.
-Bye bye bikini body, hello sweatshirts and baggy pants.
+Bye-bye bikini body, hello sweatshirts and baggy pants.
 Not only are tacos and wings my FAVORITE things in the world, but both this recipe and my Crispy Baked Wings recipe contain a seriously spicy kick from the addition of a few spices from Sonoran Spice Company.
 You can buy their products HERE!

 It really does make all the difference!
 They are super pliable, which is important.
 Nothing worse than picking up a taco and having the whole thing fall apart!

 Next, you need to get a little char on the outside of those bad boys.
 THIS STEP IS CRUCIAL to making the best tacos!
 Ok, I have a confession, sometimes I even tell people that I made the tortillas myself… which isn’t 100% untrue!
 Only halfway a lie… which makes it halfway ok… because in my defense, I DID have to cook them myself. right?